GiorgioMeschi/geospatial_tools/README.md

                     array_names = ['low', 'medium', 'high', 'very high'] )

-# this works but I want to plot it passing a rasterio object instead of array, in order to add to the plot some geodataframes
+# this works well but I want to plot it passing a rasterio object instead of array, in order to add to the plot some geodataframes

 # since no data of original array are not codified correctly, I save the array to plot and open as rasterio object
 # save the reprojected files with the parameters I want